 We have been to the High Peaks Artisan Guild several times now.
 The High Peaks Artisan Guild is a local Maine artisan and craftsman gallery located on 245 Main Street.
-The gallery is a co-op that includes painters, photographers, textile & fiber arts, clothing, glass, wood works, knitted items, cards, prints, jewelry, soaps & lotions, quilts along with antiques and collectables.
-The gallery is usually open Friday thru Sunday, 11-5 pm.
+The gallery is a co-op that includes painters, photographers, textile & fiber arts, clothing, glass, woodworks, knitted items, cards, prints, jewelry, soaps & lotions, quilts along with antiques and collectibles.
+The gallery is usually open Friday through Sunday, 11-5 pm.
 They may be open at different times by chance, but it is best to call to make an appointment.
 High Peaks Artisan Guild is also part of ArtWalk Maine.
-Every year in Maine, communities host self-guided tours that allow participants to enjoy Maine’s world-class art museums, galleries, artist studios, local businesses and cafés exhibiting the works of local artists.
-ArtWalk evenings can also include opening receptions, street performances and visits to studios.
+Every year in Maine, communities hosts self-guided tours that allow participants to enjoy Maine’s world-class art museums, galleries, artist studios, local businesses, and cafés exhibiting the works of local artists.
+ArtWalk evenings can also include opening receptions, street performances, and visits to studios.
 Participants may also have the chance to participate in hands-on workshops.
 Artwalks are traditionally held monthly on Friday evenings between 5-9 pm.
 The 2018-2019 Kingfield Artwalk is 5-7:30 pm throughout the village of Kingfield.
 Dates include Nov.
 2, Dec.
 7, Jan.
 4, Feb.
-1, March 1 and June 28, featuring the Kingfield POPS.
-The mission of the Kingfield POPS is to provide music and arts programming for regional residents, youth and schools, as well as visitors to the area, while inspiring economic growth through a vibrant arts environment.
+1, March 1, and June 28, featuring the Kingfield POPS.
+The mission of the Kingfield POPS is to provide music and arts programming for regional residents, youth, and schools, as well as visitors to the area while inspiring economic growth through a vibrant arts environment.

 The gallery usually has a variety of different works during the holidays and we wanted to see if there was something we would be interested in.
 I also had a different kind of motive in mind as well.
 I will get to that in a little bit.

-The High Peaks Artisan Guild located on 245 Main Street in Kingfield, Maine.
+The High Peaks Artisan Guild located at 245 Main Street in Kingfield, Maine.

 The front of the gallery.